 Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 Stopping the nine-to-five grind and retiring early remains an aspiration for many.
-But the financial realities of doing so have become increasingly difficult over the past few decades, in part due to increased longevity and the decline of so-called gold-plated final salary pensions, which paid an earnings-linked pension for life.
+But the financial realities of doing so have become increasingly difficult over the past few decades.
+A large part of this comes down to increased longevity and the decline of so-called gold-plated final salary pensions, which paid an earnings-linked pension for life.

-This does not mean that retiring at 55 is impossible, though.
-However, those who want to achieve this goal are advised that they need to start planning early, maintain a disciplined approach to saving — and it helps to have a generous disposable income along the way.
+This does not mean that retiring at 55 is impossible.
+However, those who want to achieve this goal should start planning early, maintain a disciplined approach to saving — and it helps to have a generous disposable income along the way.

-But if you don’t tick all of these boxes, then don’t despair.
-The tips below should help you significantly boost pension savings, with a view to exiting the workforce early.
-With many people facing the prospect of working into their late 60s and beyond, this can ensure you start your retirement earlier and make the most of this next stage of your life.
+But if you don’t tick all these boxes, don’t despair.
+The tips below should help you to significantly boost pension savings, giving you the opportunity to start your retirement earlier and make the most of this next stage of your life.

 Think big picture